lpbreen/SettlersOfCatan/README.md

 # SettlersOfCatan
+An OCaml implementation of the classic board game, "Settlers of Catan" completed for the open-ended Cornell CS3110 midterm project
 Setup:
 Use a package manager to install OPAM - the following assumes a MacPorts installation:
 `sudo port install m4 ocaml opam`